Sevatoxin/AppTracker/README.md

 # A python app tracker to see how long you used an app and when you used it last time.

+## Installation
+1. Initialize a virtual environment
+2. Install required dependencies with pip and the requirements.txt file
+3. Enter the virtual environment
+4. Run python main.py